sakethreddy7660-cyber/myportfolio/README.md

 ## ⚙️ Installation (Run Locally)
 To run this project locally on your computer:
-1. Clone the repository
+1. Clone the repository:
 git clone https://github.com/sakethreddy7660-cyber/myportfolio.git
-2. Navigate to the project folder cd myportfolio
+2. Navigate to the project folder: cd myportfolio
-3. Open the website
+3. Open the website:
 Open the index.html file in your browser.

 ## 📬 Contact